TTN version: | TTNv3 |

 - Go to applications.

-- Click on button + Create application.
+- Click on button + Add application.

 - Write something into Application ID.